 My main focus is working with authors of non-fiction books.
 I also work on online courses and software training/support content.

-The methodology I use draws on lessons gained from jobs to be done theory, cognitive psychology and ideas about organising knowledge effectively.
+The methodology I use draws on lessons gained from the jobs to be done model, cognitive psychology and ideas about organising knowledge effectively.

 Jobs to be done model

 The jobs to be done model can be used to understand particular groups of learners — and their specific problems and goals.

 Having this information allows content to be specifically targetted towards learner needs.
 It also enables content to be targetted to the motivations of learners.

 Understanding how the brain works is critical for effective information and learning design.

 An understanding of the limitations of working memory and the process by which knowledge and skills get trans-ferred into long-term memory are just two of the areas that need to be taken into account.

 Making sure that knowledge is organised well is critical for learning but something that is often neglected.